Last updated June 10, 2017

 This is how it works:

-- You apply for student loan whenever you want once you start residency.
-For DRB, you can actually even apply as an MS4 once you’ve matched (they’ll respect the usual 6-month post-graduation grace period, don’t worry).
+- For DRB, you apply for student loan refinancing whenever you want starting from when you match as a MS4 (they’ll respect the usual 6-month post-graduation grace period, don’t worry).
+For LinkCapital, you must complete internship before applying.

 - For DRB, no maximum loan amount.
 For LinkCapital, maximum is an [un]healthy $450k.